Access+ HMO and EPO Drug Copays

 By mail – If you already have a written prescription from your doctor for a 90-day supply, you can mail it with your applicable mail service copayment and a copy of your Blue Shield member ID card to the address below.
 If you plan to mail your registration form, you can simply include your written prescription and copayment with your registration form.

 P.O.
-Box 27836
+Box 659541

 To find out more about your pharmacy copayments and benefits:

-Check your Evidence of Coverage (EOC) booklet on the Plan Documents page.
+Check your Evidence of Coverage (EOC) booklet on the Plan Documents page

 Call Member Services at (800) 334-5847

 The Blue Shield Drug Formulary is a comprehensive list of preferred generic and brand-name drugs.
 Drugs in the formulary have been evaluated by Blue Shield’s pharmacy and therapeutics (P&T) committee to ensure they are safe and effective.
-P&T committee members are physicians and pharmacists in community practice, not employees of Blue Shield.
-The committee bases its decisions on the medical evidence for a drug’s safety and efficacy, and for how it compares to other drugs covered on our drug formulary.
+P&T committee members are doctors and pharmacists in community practice, not employees of Blue Shield.
+The committee bases its decisions on the medical evidence for a drug’s safety and efficacy, and for how it compares to other drugs covered in our drug formulary.

 You can help lower your out-of-pocket prescription drug costs by requesting formulary drugs and generic medications when you see your doctor.
 Drugs listed on the formulary are usually covered at a lower copayment than non-formulary drugs.
 To see our drug formulary, visit the Pharmacy Resources page.

-Save with Generic Drugs
+Save with generic drugs

 Using generic drugs instead of brand-name drugs is one of the easiest ways you can reduce your out-of-pocket prescription drug costs.